 There are many reasons to look at a document’s revision history.
 Perhaps you are helping a student edit a paper and you want to see what changes were made.
 You could be writing a collaborative paper with others and you want to see their specific input.
 Or in my case, you could simply want to recover from overwriting your document.
 Here is what you need to know:

-To access the revision history, simple click on File -> See revision history.
+To access the revision history, simply click on File -> See revision history.

 Ensure that Show changes is checked at the bottom of the revision history date list.

 By selecting a date from the right-hand column, you can look at the document at a specific point in time.
 If you click on the little arrow next to the date, you will see a list of incremental changes to your document for that session.